livnatje/ImmuneResistance/Output/Figures/README.md

-The code provided here will regenerate these figures.
+The code provided in this repository will regenerate these figures.